-The winery is located in the municipality of Barsac in the area Sauterne (Graves, Bordeaux).
-The origin dates back to 1677, when Jean Raymond took over an agricultural estate called Doisic (later Doisy).
-The first vineyards were probably created only by descendants.
-The family Védrines was 1704 by marriage owner of the property.
-In the first half of the 19th century, the estate was divided into three parts, namely in Château Doisy-Daëne.
-Château Doisy-Dubroca and Château Doisy-Védrines.
-In 1850, most of the estate still belonged to Madame Dubosq, presumably a direct descendant of the Védrines family.
+The estate is located in the municipality of Barsac in the area Sauterne (Graves, Bordeaux).
+The origin is in 1677, when Jean Raymond took over an agricultural property called Doisic (later Doisy).
+The first vineyards were probably created by descendants.
+The Védrines family became the owner of the property in 1704 through marriage.
+In the first half of the 19th century, the property was divided into three, namely Château Doisy-Daëne.
+Chateau Doisy-Dubroca and Château Doisy-Védrines.
+In 1850, most of the property still belonged to Madame Dubosq, probably a direct descendant of the Védrines family.
 In 1851 she sold Château Doisy-Védrines to the Boireau family, direct ancestors of the Castéja family.
-Anyway, at the Bordeaux Classification 1855 (for Sauternes) all three goods classified in second place (Deuxième Cru Classé).
+Anyway, at the Bordeaux classification 1855 (for Sauternes) all three goods classified in second place (Deuxième Cru Classé).

 Château Doisy-Védrines remained in the hands of the Boireau family for a long time.
 It was only at the age of 94 that Madame Teyssonneau left the management to her grandson Pierre Castéja.
 Today Olivier Castéja heads the company.
 Although he is a member of this famous family, his company is not part of the family empire Borie-Manoux, The vineyards cover 26 hectares of vineyards with the varieties Sémillon (85%) and Sauvignon Blanc (15%) are planted.
 The long-lasting noble sweet wine is aged for 18 months in 70% new barriques.
 The second wine is called "Château La Tour-Védrines".
 A red wine is produced under "La Tour-Védrines".